Rafael24595/zig-matrix/README.md

 # Zig Matrix

-A terminal-based matrix digital rain effect implemented in Zig ⚡.
+A terminal-based Matrix-style digital rain effect implemented in Zig ⚡.
-It provides configurable ASCII rain with support for colors, modes, and debugging options.
+It features configurable ASCII rain with customizable colors, movement modes, and an optional debug display.

 ---